 - Private equity participation in the knowledge economy is increasing

 - Next-generation technology platforms are emerging

 - Vertical software solutions are playing an increasing role

 - Buyers are returning to nearshore locations for access to new skills

 - Shareholders are aligning expectations and addressing structural risks

-This article will give you an overview of the nine steps involved in a quality sales process.
 Taking you from valuation to company disposal with minimum pain along the way.
 To ensure the process runs smoothly and to mitigate any risks, as well as maximizing the value of your firm, adequate planning and preparation is the key.

-In the first instance, it is crucial to align your shareholders around the type of deal you want to do, and to establish a target valuation and identify any potential issues that may affect your sale.
+First, it is crucial to align your shareholders around the type of deal you want to do, and to establish a target valuation and identify any potential issues that may affect your sale.
 To place yourself in a strong negotiation position with your bidders, it is important to understand the following factors:

 - Return on Investment (ROI) based on your current financial performance and growth prospects